 Sick Leave Conversion Eligibility - SB LAFCO employees with five (5) or more years of participation in SBCERA are eligible to participate in the Trust.
-The purchase of additional retirement credit or other retirement service credit and/or participation in other public sector retirement systems may be counted towards the service requirement provided that the employee has not withdrawn their contributions from the system(s) and the employee is also a participant in SBCERA.
-Employees who wish to receive credit for participation in other public retirement systems must provide the Plan Administrator written evidence of participation and that contributions made to the system(s) have not been withdrawn.
+The purchase of additional retirement credit or other retirement service credit and/or participation in other public sector retirement systems may be counted towards the service requirement provided that the employee has not withdrawn their contributions from the system(s) and the employee is also a participation in other public retirement systems must provide the Plan Administrator written evidence of participation and that contributions made to the system(s) have not been withdrawn.